Close

 16 Month Toddler Activities

-At 16-months, babies can become more active.
+At 16 months, babies can become more active.
 Their sleep patterns also change a bit; they take less frequent daytime naps.
-Therefore, you will need ample ideas to keep your little one engaged through the day.
-The ideas given below are sure to come to your rescue when you need one desperately.
+Therefore, you will need ample ideas to keep your little one engaged throughout the day.
+The 16 month old activities given below are sure to come to your rescue when you need one desperately.

 1. The Tiny Helper